jscad/OpenJSCAD.org/README.md

 # JSCAD (previously known as OpenJSCAD)

->*JSCad* is a set of modular, browser and command line tools for creating parametric 2D and 3D designs with JavaScript code.
+>*JSCAD* is a set of modular, browser and command line tools for creating parametric 2D and 3D designs with JavaScript code.

 <img src="docs/logo.png" width="140" align="right" alt="JSCAD">